 What is your church's most welcoming, least intimidating venue for a completely new person?
-This could be one of your small groups, a monthly supper club, a local service project, youth Sunday, OR a typical Sunday morning.
+This could be one of your small groups, a monthly supper club, a local service project, an outreach vent, youth Sunday, a special service OR a typical Sunday morning.